-Court is held on the last Monday of the month at 9:00 A.M.
+Court is held on the first Monday of the month at 9:00 A.M.

 Office Hours are Mon – Fri 8:00 A.M. to 4:30 P.M

 Appellate Judge Montie Deer

 Judge Charles H. Tripp

 Prosecutor John R. Kurth